-About me: I am a Computer Science Ph.D. student at UC Santa Barbara's Distributed Systems Lab (DSL).
-I work at the intersection of Big Data management and distributed cloud computing systems to advance the area of Global-Scale Data Management.
-Also, I have worked in collaboration with HP Labs and Microsoft Research to build data management designs on emerging memory hardware technology.
-I have published in leading venues such as VLDB, SIGMOD, ICDE, EDBT, CIDR, and others.
+I am a Ph.D. student in the Computer Science Department at UC Santa Barbara and a member of the Distributed Systems Lab (DSL).
+I work at the intersection of data management and distributed systems in the area of Global-Scale Data Management.
+Also, I have worked in collaboration with HP Labs and Microsoft Research in the area of data management on emerging hardware technology.

 Projects and publications